 - egg yolks and eggs—use large eggs as recommended, otherwise your filling may not set properly and the texture may be affected.

-See recipe card for quantities.
+Please see the recipe card for the exact ingredients and quantities.

 To make lemon bars, there are 2 components: a base and a lemon filling.
 Once baked, the bars are cut into squares and dusted with powdered sugar.